Geography

 I do not include Coin/Banknote collections within my sphere of interest.

-I would like to compile a list of these groups and then encourage other u3as to start up similar groups.
+I would love to hear from any u3a Geography or Philatelic groups to share ideas, learn how your group runs, and encourage other u3as to start up similar groups.

 At your first meeting